-Carp strongly degrade aquatic habitat and water quality through their feeding behaviors, and they currently are dominating fish biomass in these Lakes.
+Carp strongly degrade aquatic habitat and water quality through their feeding behaviors, and they currently are dominating fish biomass in this chain of lakes.
 By digging in the bottom while foraging, carp uproot plants, disturb sediments and release nutrient rich excrement into the water.
 The result is a lack of vegetative habitat, high turbidity and poor habitat for fish and waterfowl (Haas et al. 2007, Bajer et al. 2009).
-For this project, we will hire a U of M startup company, Carp Solutions LLC, who develop and apply carp management strategies using the most recent science.
 Carp control will improve water clarity, increase plants, improve game fish community, and enhance desirable wildlife populations.

-This is the second phase of carp control at these lakes.
-In 2016 we completed installation of four strategic carp barriers, which were partially funded by a MN DNR Conservation Partners Legacy grant.
+This is the third phase of carp control at these lakes.
+During phase one, in 2016 we completed installation of four strategic carp barriers, which were partially funded by a MN DNR Conservation Partners Legacy grant.
 The barriers separate spawning and overwintering areas to reduce carp reproduction.
 The barriers also prevent adult re-colonization after carp harvests, correcting a problem that had made benefits of previous harvests short-lived.
-While the “phase 1” carp barriers have benefits on their own, the “phase 2” harvests are the path to bigger, faster results.

 Multiple aquatic habitats will benefit from this project.
-They include Martin and Typo Lakes, >1 mile of Typo Creek between the lakes, >150 acres of adjacent wetland and downstream waters of the Sunrise and St. Croix Rivers.
+They include Martin, Typo, Island and Linwood Lakes, >1 mile streams between the lakes, >150 acres of adjacent wetland and downstream waters of the Sunrise and St. Croix Rivers.
 This project is a priority in local and regional natural resource plans.

-Electrofishing - Electrofishing surveys are conducted to estimate carp populations.
-This will help us know how many carp need to be removed to reach management goals.
-Both lakes have been electrofished in August and September 2017.
-Martin Lake is complete.
-At Typo Lake shallow water prevented effective electrofishing, so the method was changed to also include inventory of box netted carp.
-During electrofishing many carp are fin clipped.
+Electrofishing - Electrofishing surveys were conducted in 2017 to estimate carp populations at Martin, Typo and Linwood Lakes.
+This helps us know how many carp need to be removed to reach management goals.
+During electrofishing many carp are fin-clipped.
 Recaptures of fin clipped fish helps refine population estimates.

-Radio tagging - 20 carp at each lake were implanted with radio transmitters (photos attached) and released.
+Radio tagging - 20 carp at each Martin, Typo and Linwood Lakes were implanted with radio transmitters and released.
 These “judas” fish will betray the habits and locations of entire schools for us in the future.
 Fish locations are tracked periodically.
-In the unlikely event that someone from the public catches one, we’d ask they return it to the water.
+In the event that someone from the public catches one, we’d ask they return it to the water.

-Trap netting juveniles - At both lakes trap netting for juvenile carp occurred in 2017.
+Trap netting juveniles - At Martin, Typo, Island and Linwood Lakes, and other waterbodies interconnected to them, trap netting for juvenile carp occurred in 2017 and 20108.
 This helps us understand how often carp are reproducing, and is also a snapshot of the rest of the fishery.
-No young carp were captured in and around Martin and Typo Lakes, a good indication that these carp have not been reproducing recently.
-That is far better from a management standpoint than a population that is churning out new babies every year.
+No young carp were captured, a good indication that these carp have not been reproducing recently.
+That is far better from a management standpoint than a population that is churning out new young every year.

-Aging analysis - Heads from >100 harvested carp at each lake were kept in 2017.
+Aging analysis - Heads from >100 harvested carp at each Martin, Typo and Linwood Lakes were kept in 2017 or 2018.
 These fish were aged by examining growth rings on an internal balance organ in their head.
 The resulting age structure of the population helps us understand how often carp are successfully reproducing.
 We found few young fish, indicating that carp are not reproducing in most years.
 Most carp were between 20 and 30 years old.
+Linwood Lake has more young (<12 yrs old) carp than the other lakes.
 This indicates that carp removal can have lasting positive effects on these lakes.

 August 25, 2017 box netting at Typo Lake slide show